opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

     **optional**
     The organization that the document was originally sent to.
 If this is a campaign candidate filing this
     could be the Board of Elections that receives the filing

+creators
+     An array of creators of the entities

+    name
+        The upstream-given name of this creator.

+    entity_type
+        'organization' or 'person' - the type of the creator.

+    organization, organization_id
+        If the ``entity_type`` is 'organization' and the entity is resolved, will be the creating organization.

+    person, person_id
+        If the ``entity_type`` is 'person' and the entity is resolved, will be the creating individual.

 classification
     A list of classifications for this document, suggested values would be things like 'report',